davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 3. When news of (2) spreads, there will be a kind of Bitcoin "bank run".
 People will realize that personally significant mounts of money can be lost without recourse, and they will rush en-masse to exchange their Bitcoin for fiat.
-4. The value of Bitcoin and all other decentralized cryptocurrencies will plummet.
+4. The value of Bitcoin will plummet.
+The bank-run, coupled with a liquidity crunch will make Bitcoin untradeable for fiat on exchanges, rendering it effectively worthless.
-   The bank-run will ensure the very thing people wanted to avoid: their money is gone.
-Bitcoin will become nearly valueless.

 This argument is gappy, I fully admit that.
 But I think each of its premises is plausible enough, and its connections tight enough, that it succeeds in